Rose M. Mutiso, CEO

-A materials engineer by training, Rose has technical experience in the fields of nanotechnology and polymer physics, including nanoelectronics and next-generation energy technologies.
+She is a Materials Scientist by training with research experience in the fields of nanotechnology and polymer physics.
+Rose is passionate about harnessing science & technology to improve lives, and elevating women to positions of leadership and influence in African society.
 She earned her BA and BE in Engineering Sciences with a concentration in Materials Science from Dartmouth College, and her PhD in Materials Science and Engineering from the University of Pennsylvania.
-Originally from Nairobi, she is passionate about helping elevate women to positions of leadership and influence in African society.

-Rachel Strohm is co-founder and COO of the Mawazo Institute.
-She is also a PhD candidate in political science at the University of California, Berkeley, where she studies the politics of higher education in East Africa.
+Rachel Strohm is co-founder and chair of the board at the Mawazo Institute.
+She is also a PhD candidate in political science at the University of California, Berkeley.
 Over the course of her PhD studies, she came to see that the voices of African academics were greatly underrepresented in social science research on Africa.
 She's passionate about leveling the playing field for scholars from low income countries.

 Rachel has previously worked as a research manager with Innovations for Poverty Action, where she managed a portfolio of more than 20 studies in development economics in Ghana, Uganda, Ethiopia, Mexico, and the Dominican Republic.
 She has also worked in microfinance and small business development in the DRC and Rwanda.
 She holds a BA in geography and French from Dartmouth College, and an MA in international relations from the School of Advanced International Studies at Johns Hopkins University.
 She is originally from Chicago.

 Elaine Mungai, Programme Manager